iandegnin/smokestack/README.md

 # smokestack

-Glissa the Traitor - 104
+Glissa the Traitor - 105

 Crucible
 Ramunap
 Bloodghast
 Bitterblossom
+Deathrite

 Arcbound Ravager
 Life from the Loam